Yaz Birth Control Pills

 Currently, on Drugs.com, out of 509 Yaz reviews, this birth control pill has an average rating of 6.7 out of 10.

 Reviews are mixed.
 However, most women have had positive experiences with Yaz for acne, PMDD, and weight gain.
-Overall, common complaints about Yaz birth control pills are related to mood swings, jealousy, and nausea.
+Overall, common complaints about Yaz birth control pills are related to mood swings, headache, and nausea.

 While some women have positive and others have negative experiences with Yaz, it’s important to remember that everyone responds differently.
 As such, Yaz reviews will not always indicate if the pill is right or wrong for you.
 With that said, be sure to discuss with your doctor any questions or concerns about this pill.